How To Write Therapy Progress Notes Like a Pro with These 5 Tips From a Psychologist

 Concise note-taking isn’t just what you write, it's also about how you write.
 High-quality notes are direct, relevant, with a professional tone, and easy to understand.

-Both verbose language and vague statements can instantly make your notes pretty lengthy and make it harder for you to review them quickly.
-If you’re sharing your notes with other therapists, they could also find it difficult to comprehend, despite how much information you’ve included.
+Both verbose language and vague statements can make your notes pretty lengthy.
+This makes it harder for you to review them.
+If you're sharing notes with other therapists, they could find it difficult as well.
+You'll want to make sure the notes are easy to comprehend, no matter how much information is included.

 Have you ever thought about timing yourself?

 In general, good progress notes can be written in 10 minutes or less.
-If you set a goal of completing your notes in a brief amount of time, it can help you cut down on nonessentials and improve the overall quality of your notes.
+If you set a goal of completing your notes in a brief amount of time, it can help you cut down on nonessentials.
+This will improve the quality of your notes.

 Lesson #3: Focus on Facts and Specific Statements

 One of the most effective methods I’ve found for reducing the length of my notes is to stick to the facts.
-This also allows me to be hyper specific because there aren’t any random details that don’t add value to the big picture.
+This also allows me to be hyper specific.
+There aren’t any random details that don’t add value to the big picture.

 Prioritizing facts over subjective statements can also help with this.
 Although your notes are your observations, they aren’t meant for subjective or judgemental opinions.